-BEARING IN MIND the necessity of preventing physical and mental disabilities and of assisting disabled persons to develop their abilities in the most varied fields of activities and of promoting their integration as far as possible in normal life,
+BEARING IN MIND the necessity of preventing physical and mental disabilities and of assisting disabled persons to develop their abilities in the most varied fields of activities and of promoting their integration as far as possible in normal life, other declarations of rights 1.
+The term "disabled person" means any person unable to ensure by himself or herself wholly or partly the necessities of a normal individual and/or social life, as a result of a deficiency, either congenital or not, in his or her physical or mental capabilities.

-AWARE that certain countries, at their present stage of development, can devote only limited efforts to this end, functional definition of disabled
+AWARE that certain countries, at their present stage of development, can devote only limited efforts to this end,